Postosuchus: Putative occurrences

-Specimens similar to Postosuchus were discovered in Crosby County, Texas in 1920, and described by paleontologist Ermine Cowles Case in 1922.Case (1922), pp. 70–74.
+Specimens similar to Postosuchus were discovered in Crosby County, Texas, in 1920, and described by paleontologist Ermine Cowles Case in 1922.Case (1922), pp. 70–74.
 The fossils were composed only of an isolated braincase (UM 7473) and fragments of pelvic bones (UM 7244).
 Case then mistakenly assigned these specimens to the dinosaur genus Coelophysis.
-In the case of the braincase later assigned to Postosuchus, in 2002 paleontologist David J. Gower argued that the specimen is not complete and may belong to an ornithodire.
+In the case of the braincase later assigned to Postosuchus, in 2002, paleontologist David J. Gower argued that the specimen is not complete and may belong to an ornithodire.
 Between 1932 and 1934, Case discovered other fossils of caudal vertebrae (UMMP 13670) in Rotten Hill, Texas, and a complete pelvis (UCMP V72183/113314) near Kalgary, Texas.
 Within the same period, paleontologist Charles Lewis Camp collected over a hundred "rauisuchian" bones, from what is now the Petrified Forest National Park of Arizona, which belong to at least seven individuals (UCMP A296, MNA 207C).
 Later, more remains came to light.
 In 1943, Case again described a pelvis along with a pubis (UM 23127) from the Dockum Group of Texas, which dates from the Carnian through the early Norian stages of Late Triassic period.
-These early findings, from 1932 to 1943, were initially referred to as a new phytosaur reptile, but assigned forty years later to Postosuchus.
+These early findings, from 1932 to 1943, were initially referred to as a new phytosaur reptile, but assigned 40 years later to Postosuchus.

 The first articulated skeleton referred to P. kirkpatricki (CM 73372) was recovered by David S. Berman of the Carnegie Museum of Natural History, in Coelophysis Quarry at Ghost Ranch, New Mexico, between 1988 and 1989.
 This specimen was composed of a well-preserved skeleton without skull and was described by Long and Murry in 1995, Weinbaum in 2002 and Novak in 2004.Weinbaum (2002), 78 pp. The specimen represents a skeletally immature individual because none of the neural sutures are closed.
 It was referred to P. kirkpatricki by Long and Murry (1995) without specific justification, and more recent studies accepted this referral.
 Nevertheless, Nesbitt (2011) noted that these studies failed to note any synapomorphies unique to P. kirkpatricki and CM 73372.
 Weinbaum (2002) and Novak (2004) even noted that the preacetabular process of the ilium in CM 73372 was much longer than that of P. kirkpatricki.
 Nesbitt (2011) also noted that CM 73372 differs from P. kirkpatricki and Rauisuchus in possessing a concave ventral margin of the ilium, and from P. alisonae in processing an asymmetrical distal end of the fourth metatarsal.
 Nesbitt (2011) couldn't differentiate CM 73372 and Polonosuchus as they overlap only in the caudal vertebrae.
 A phylogenetic analysis conducted by Nesbitt (2011), one of the most extensive on archosaurs, found CM 73372 to be the most basal crocodylomorph, thus referable neither to P. kirkpatricki nor to Rauisuchidae.

-In their description of Vivaron, Lessner et al. (2016) questioned the random referral of all rauisuchid material from the southwestern US to Postosuchus, saying that the discovery of Vivaron stresses the need for a re-appraisal of all material from localities younger or older than unequivocal remains of Postosuchus and Vivaron.
+In their description of Vivaron, Lessner et al. (2016) questioned the random referral of all rauisuchid material from the southwestern US to Postosuchus, saying that the discovery of Vivaron stresses the need for a reappraisal of all material from localities younger or older than unequivocal remains of Postosuchus and Vivaron.